-With its sunny beaches, beautiful countryside and slower pace of life, it is hard not to fall for the enchanting Channel Island of Guernsey, and St Pierre Park Hotel, Spa & Golf Resort is ideally located for a getaway break.
+With its sunny beaches, beautiful countryside and slower pace of life, it is hard not to fall for the enchanting Channel Island of Guernsey, and our two hotels are ideally located for a getaway break.

 Guernsey is in the English Channel just off the French coast of Normandy, and getting here could not be easier whatever way you choose to travel – in fact, with regular flights and sea crossings you could be exploring the Bailiwick within hours of setting off from home.